-In addition to the generic processes, the scientist must provide a type hierarchy over the variables.
+In addition to generic processes, the scientist must provide a type hierarchy over the variables.
 The types predator and prey from the protist ecosystem model are subtypes of species, which in turn is a subtype of number-the root of the hierarchy.
-When instantiating a generic process, PROMETHEUS must select variables of the appropriate types.
+When instantiating a generic process, Prometheus must select variables of the appropriate types.
 Consider exponential_decay, which expects a species variable.
 Since both aurelia and nasutum are instances of species, either one can fill the role.
 In contrast, predation_volterra requires one variable each of the more specific types predator and prey.
-Here, knowledge of the variable types keeps PROMETHEUS from considering implausible models in which the predator and the prey switch roles.
+Here, knowledge of the variable types keeps Prometheus from considering implausible models in which predator and prey switch roles.

-In addition to this more general domain knowledge, the scientist provides PROMETHEUS with additional, task-specific information to direct its search for alternative models.
+Along with this general domain knowledge, the scientist provides PROME-THEUS with additional, task-specific information to direct its search for alternative models.
 This information includes a set of variables to include in the model, a data set containing values for the observable variables, and guidelines concerning the modification of the model.
 Specifically, the scientist can select which generic processes should be considered for addition and which current processes can be deleted or tuned by altering their parameters.
-Additionally, he can place limits on the total number of processes in the model, as well as the number of instantiations allowed for each generic process.
+Additionally, he can place limits on both the total number of processes in the model and the number of instantiations allowed for each generic process.